gitranz/GettingAndCleaningData/CodeBook.md

 ## Data Transformation in the R script (step by step)

-1. If the original Data are not in the Working Directory, download the data and unzip it to the `UCI HAR Dataset` directory automatically.
+1. If the original Data are not in the Working Directory, the script download the data and unzip it automatically.
 2. Read the features.txt file into the featureDF dataframe to use it later as column name for the tidy dataset and use only the mean and std variables
-3. Extract activity labels into the dataframe activityDF
+3. Read the activity labels (activity_labels.txt) into the dataframe activityDF
 4. For each fileset (the training set and the test set)
 	- Read the activity label id file (train/y_train.txt and test/y_test.txt) into the yData dataframe
 	- Read the subject id file (train/subject_train.txt and test/subject_test.txt) into the subject dataframe